EF2 SHOW NOTES

 The big question driving Episode EF2 is… What if you could reset everything?
-Not often do you get a chance to make a complete reset of everything – the good and the bad.
-So if an opportunity came along that allowed you to completely reset your life and start all over again – would you do it?
-At the end of the day, when you sum up everything your current life is – would a complete reset come as a blessing or a curse?
+If an opportunity came along that allowed you to completely reset your life and start all over again, would you do it?
+When you sum up everything in your life, would a complete reset come as a blessing or a curse?

 DEDICATION: Episode EF2 is dedicated to George Carlin.
 Few others could make depressing facts about humanity so funny.
 Carlin was also proof that good comedians are the practical philosophers of pop culture.
 The difference being that instead of boring auditoriums and sterile college halls, we have dirty stages and gigantic piles of weed.

 Carlin quickly moved from an amusing disc jockey to a provocative icon of everything wrong and right at the same time.
 Seven words you supposedly ‘can’t say’ were enough for Carlin’s arrest in the ’70s.
 A couple of years later, a lawsuit followed against a station that dared to air his infamous monologue.
 Carlin’s work spans over more than twenty comedy albums, fourteen TV specials, and several acting roles.

 The more Carlin moved forward, the more his standups became both insightful and bitter.
 The transformation also changed his personality and reached its peak in the ’90s.
 Best known for social commentary and innovative wordplay, there wasn’t a topic Carlin didn’t talk about.
 Although many of the covered topics like politics or drugs aren’t as shocking today as before, they are still hilarious.
 He’d have a field day with all the nonsense on the table today that can be found in just an hour of cable news.

 HOW GEORGE CARLIN INSPIRED EF2